If you have:

 The indices of a financially healthy independent school

-To collective bargain effectively, you need to know the general financial position of your employer.
-It is not uncommon for members to be told that the employer cannot afford a higher increase.
-However, often, it is a case of priorities: they would prefer to spend the money on something else!
-If you have the actual figures it is easier to challenge such assertions.
+To collective bargain effectively, you need to see the finances.
+When an employer says that they cannot afford a higher increase, often it is that they would prefer to spend the money on something else!

 Total income & expenditure